AnassTaher/data-wrangling/README.md

 ## 1. How does the age distribution among athletes impact medal-winning probabilities across diverse Olympic sports, and are there specific age groups that exhibit higher success rates?(winrate and flat amount of wins)

+### 1.1.
+Check which sport is won the most by which age group

 ## 2. Question 1, but for nationiality: In what ways do the nationalities of athletes contribute to the overall medal count, considering variations in team dynamics, training philosophies, and cultural approaches to sports performance?

 ## 3. Do athletes who have previously won medals exhibit any unique characteristics or patterns in their subsequent performances, suggesting a "medal-winning mindset" or sustained excellence?